Sergio-co/CommittorLearningGNN/README.md

 - epochs: integer referring to the number of epochs for the training.
 - patience: integer referring to the number of epochs to stop if there is no improvement in the loss.
 - k_force: float referring to the k constant of the loss function that gives importance to the boundary conditions.
+- model_name: string referring to the name you give to the qGNN model.
+- dataset_timelag_name: name of the time-lag graph dataset used for the training
 - gpu: string parameter.
 If there is cuda, write "cuda:N" with N a number; if not "cpu".
-- dcd: dcd file for the trajectory.
-- top: topology file for the molecule.
-- csv: csv file in which the time-lagged trajectory is written and the weigths for reweigthing the committor time-correlation function.
-- graph: string referring to the name you give to the file containing all the graphs corresponding to the trajectory images.
-- model: string referring to the name you give to the qGNN model.

 In ''tools'' folder, the file Graph.py can be used to plot the model into a plane of two selected coordinates or predefined collective variables for visualization purposes.